Palats/mapshot/README.md

 ### Headless server

+> [!TIP]
+> martydingo has [a repository on Github](https://github.com/martydingo/factorio-mapshot-docker) with Docker/Kubernetes configurations for generating and serving mapshot.

+> [!WARNING]
-NOTE: This is hacky and you need some familiarity with Linux; also, you are mostly on your own.
+> The following is hacky and you need some familiarity with Linux; also, you are mostly on your own.

 Mapshot requires a running Factorio with UI to do the rendering - this is a constraint of Factorio itself.
 On Linux, this means a X server must be available.
 On a Linux headless server, it is still possible to do renders using [Xvfb](https://en.wikipedia.org/wiki/Xvfb).